 Adopt HHI’s modification in general.
 Yet, HHI’s modification may has one flaw, i.e., how the address is defined for global controller is out-of-scope and should not be specified.
 It is proposed to modify the text into:

-Each device or coordinator has a unique 64-bit address.
-When a device associates with a coordinator it is allowed to be allocated a shortened 16-bit address.
-Either address is allowed to be used for communication within the VPAN managed by the coordinator.
-The coordinator might often be mains powered, while the devices will often be battery powered.
+Each device, coordinator or relay node has a unique 64-bit address.
+When a device associates with a coordinator or relay node it is allowed to be allocated a shortened 16-bit address.
+Either address is allowed to be used for communication within the VPAN managed by the coordinator, the relay node or the global controller.
+The coordinator, the relay node and the global controller might often be mains powered, while the devices will often be battery powered.

 Comment 19